stevemcghee/fake-org-gen/README.md

 This project contains a set of Python scripts to generate fake, but realistic, organizational data, including:

-*   **Calendars:** Generates `.ics` files with random, non-overlapping meetings for a set of users across multiple domains.
+*   **Calendars:** Generates `.ics` files with random, non-overlapping meetings for a set of users.
 *   **Emails:** Extracts sample emails from a large dataset (like the Enron corpus) and packages them into `.mbox` files.
-*   **Documents:** Generates a variety of themed documents, spreadsheets, presentations, and AI-generated images.
+*   **Documents:** Generates a variety of themed documents, spreadsheets, presentations, and AI-generated images for different business roles.

+All generated files are placed in the `output/` directory, organized into subdirectories for each module (`calendar`, `email`, `docs`).

 ## Quick Start